K. Bhagyaraj

-Personal life
+Background

-Bhagyaraj was born on 7 January 1953 in Vellankoil near Gobichettipalayam in Erode district in Tamil Nadu.
-He married twice.
-His first marriage was with actress Praveena, in 1981.
-She died due to an aggravated case of jaundice in August 1983.
-His second marriage was with actress Poornima Jayaram, who was his co-star in Darling, Darling, Darling (1982), on 7 February 1984.
-The couple has a daughter Saranya Bhagyaraj (who starred in Parijatham (2006) and Photographer (2006)) and a son Shanthnu Bhagyaraj.
+Krishnaswamy Bhagyaraj was born on 7 January 1953 in Vellankoil near Gobichettipalayam in Coimbatore district (present-day Erode district).
+He is from a Telugu Kamma family, and his forefathers migrated from Andhra Pradesh to Tamil Nadu.

+In 1981, Bhagyaraj married actress Praveena, who was his co-star in Bhama Rukmani (1980).
+She died due to jaundice in August 1983.
+On 7 February 1984, he married actress Poornima Bhagyaraj, who was his co-star in Darling, Darling, Darling (1982).
+The couple had a daughter Saranya Bhagyaraj and a son Shanthnu Bhagyaraj, both of whom are actors.